 Darcy had heard from his solicitor regarding those first vows exchanged with Elizabeth, and as expected, his first marriage to the woman had proved void.
 Mr. Jaffray had filed the papers to have the ceremony declared null.
 “Such knowledge does not change my resolve.
 I will not marry Anne.”

 “Would you prefer that I instruct Anne in suing Miss Bennet for criminal conversation?” she challenged.

-“Although neither Anne or I could officially testify in such a suit, the truth would win out.
+“Although neither Anne nor I could officially testify in such a suit, the truth would win out.
 A skilled barrister can make certain all the facts are relayed to the judge.
 The lady in question could not have claimed my affections away from your daughter, for beyond a fondness between cousins, I never loved Anne.”
 He would not say that Elizabeth Bennet held his heart in her delicate hands.
 “Moreover, as I did not hold the lady’s acquaintance until several hours after that morning at St. George, it would be impossible for her to draw me away with her arts and allurements.
-All such a suit would do would be to bring ruin upon Anne’s head and mar my family name.
+All such a suit would do would be to bring ruin upon Anne’s head and mar my family name, as well as yours.
+I doubt your brother Matlock will be most pleased with your choice.
 You would have your vengeance and little else to keep you warm in the winter.
 No man would ever claim Anne after such a public display, but I suppose that is what you wish.
 You wish Anne forever to remain under your control.”

 “Anne’s dowry of thirty thousand pounds can cover any flaw you name,” Lady Catherine argued.